Longitudinal Knowledge Assessment

 Dr. Graybill received her undergraduate degree from The Pennsylvania State University, State College, Pennsylvania and her medical degree from Temple University School of Medicine, Philadelphia, Pennsylvania.
 She completed her residency in internal medicine at Walter Reed Army Medical Center, Washington, DC and her fellowship in endocrinology at Walter Reed National Military Medical Center, Bethesda, Maryland.

-As of August 2021, Dr. Graybill reported no ongoing external relationships.
+As of June 2023, Dr. Graybill reported the following ongoing external relationships:

 Ugis Gruntmanis, MD